binaryphile/www.minimak.org/pages/index.md

           <p>And like it or not, you'll still have to use it occasionally.</p>

-          <p>While effort must be spent to maintain your QWERTY skills no
-          matter which layout you choose, MiniMak makes it easier to switch back to QWERTY on demand.</p>
+          <p>No matter which keyboard layout you choose, you're going to
+          have to spend effort maintaining your QWERTY skills.
+However, MiniMak makes it easier because MiniMak is based on QWERTY.</p>

-          <p>Because it's based on QWERTY, MiniMak isn't cut from whole cloth, it's just QWERTY
+          <p>MiniMak isn't cut from whole cloth, it's just QWERTY
           <em>as it should have been.</em></p>
   - class: layout-item-2
     width: 100%
-    body: <p>bottom</p>
 ---

+# Ok, so how do I learn more?

+The easiest way to get started with MiniMak is to go to the [Download](download) page.